projectsveltos/sveltos/docs/features/mcp.md

 [🎥 Dashboard MCP Video](../assets/dashboard_mcp.mov)

 The seamless integration transforms the dashboard from a simple monitoring tool into a **proactive**, **powerful** debugging console, leveraging the full capabilities of the Sveltos MCP server to simplify multi-cluster management.

-!!!note
-    You can test the **Sveltos MCP Server** directly from the Sveltos dashboard to verify your Sveltos installation and diagnose failures on a given cluster.
-If you want to integrate the Sveltos MCP Server with your AI Site Reliability Engineering (SRE) tools, contact us at `support@projectsveltos.io`  to discuss licensing options tailored to your specific needs.

 ## Kubernetes Deployment Details